xinwenfu/arwin/README.md

 The main purpose is to provide a Visual Studio project so that people can compile it in their own environment.

 # Usage
-arwin Library-Name Function-Name <br>
+*arwin Library-Name Function-Name* <br>

-no need to use the .dll extension for the library name
+no need to use the .dll extension for the library name.

 # Example use